Anthony-Bible/password-exchange/ReadMe.md

 3. Salesforce
 4. Lastpass
 5. Email (pgp)
-  a.
-User can send pgp encrypted email, we retrieve, decrypt and then send like the regular process
+   1. User can send pgp encrypted email, we retrieve, decrypt and then send like the regular process

 ---